-Policy numbers Local Plan Part 2: Q1, Q2, HO1, Q1, Q2, HO1, HO2, HO3, CRC2 West Northamptonshire Joint Core Strategy: H1, H2, H3, H H1, H2, H3, H4, H6, N3, N4, N5, N6, N7, N8, N9, N9A, N11, RC1, RC2 Indicator (and type) Target Main policy delivered Additional policies delivered SA Objective delivered?
+Policy numbers Local Plan Part 2: Q1, Q2, H01, H02, H03, CRC2 West Northamptonshire Joint Core Strategy: H1, H2, H3, H4 H1, H2, H3, H4, H6, N3, N4, N5, N6, N7, N8, N9, N9A, N11, RC1, RC2 Indicator (and type) Target Main policy delivered Additional policies delivered SA Objective delivered?
 Main agencies (for delivery) / Source (for monitoring data) Trigger Contingencies Progress towards achieving a mix of dwelling types and tenures as identified in Policy HO2 All developments meet the thresholds in Policy HO2 HO2 Q1, Q2 SA2, SA4 LPA (DM) / Developers Annual monitoring of permissions indicates that dwelling types, tenures and mixes are not in accordance with Policy HO2 Discuss with developers to understand viability issues.
 Consider evidence and update policy.

 Progress towards housing delivery as set out in Policies HO1, A3, A4, A5, A6, A7, A8 Delivery of housing in accordance with the housing trajectory HO1, A3, A4, A5, A6, A7 and A8 SA1 Developers - liaise on individual site trajectories.
-Monitoring data from DM and West Northamptonshire Joint Planning Unit planning permissions and trajectories show +/- 25% Review trajectories if necessary.
+Monitoring data from DM and West Northamptonshire Joint Planning Unit Annual monitoring of planning permissions and trajectories show +/- 25% of predicted rate of delivery over a 3 year rolling period Review trajectories if necessary.
 Identify barriers To delivery: viability, infrastructure provision.
-HiMOs No more than 10% of dwellings within a 50m radius of the application sites are HiMOs HO3 Developers Data from DM identifies concentrations of Identify reasons for approving HiMOs and alter policy.
+HiMOs No more than 10% of dwellings within a 50m radius of the application sites are HiMOs НО3 Developers identifies concentrations of Identify reasons for approving HiMOs and alter policy.